t04glovern/t04glovern.github.io.raw/_posts/2015-12-21-arduino-projects--thumbstick-to-rgb-led.markdown

 }
 {% endhighlight java %}

-Using this setup means that I also deal with expected values and even if I do get a curve-ball input, my system will know how to deal with it.
+Using this setup means that I always deal with expected values and even if I do get a curve-ball input, my system will know how to deal with it.

 # Interface RGB Unit with PWM Pins

-Now that we are importing logical data we're safe to move forward and interface the RGB unit.
-First I connected the `Digital PWM pins` in series with the RGB legs on my LED.
+Now that we are importing logical data, we're safe to move forward and interface the RGB unit.
+First I connected the `Digital PWM pins` in series with the RGB legs and a single 220Ω Resistor on  each leg of my LED.
 Following that I added code to map the digital ports to meaningful names

 {% highlight java %}
 // Digital/PMW PIN Declarations